VeraHu59/Zillow-Housing-Price-Prediction/README.md

 # Zillow-Housing-Price-Prediction
 Predict house price using geography information, age, area and so on.

+The algorithm I used includes XGBoost, LightGBM, Random Forest and so on.
+Then, I use simple weight average method to ensemble the models we learnt.

 There are three files in this repo:

 - **Original Data** : Contains the train and test data set.